 Public Notification of Meetings: The School Board and any committees thereof shall give notice of the date, time, and location of their regular meetings by placing a notice in a prominent public location at which notices are regularly posted and in the office of the clerk of the School Board at least three working days prior to the meeting.
 In addition, the School Board and any committees thereof shall publish notice of their meetings by electronic means whenever feasible.
 Notice, reasonable under the circumstance, of special or emergency meetings shall be provided at the same time it is given to members of the School Board or committee.

+Closed Meeting Packets for Student Behavior Management Cases: The School Board Discipline Committee holds meetings as needed.
+Meetings of the discipline committee typically begin at 5:30 p.m.
+Discipline meeting materials are provided to School Board Discipline Committee members at least three days in advance of the meeting.
+The materials provided in the packet include:

+Superintendent’s Memo to the School Board

+Current School Records for the Student

+Prior School Records • Incident information for which the student was referred to the School Board

+Related correspondence

+Students and/or individuals representing a student must submit any information they wish the School Board to review by the Board Packet publishing date.
+Any material received after the Board Packet is published will not be accepted.

 Evaluation of the School Board